nonperforming/openspades/README.md

 ### cg_ragdoll
 Default: 0

 Setting this to 0 (model instead of dynamic ragdoll) seemingly has marginally less impact than when set to 1.
-There is no point in setting this to 1 since OpenSpades+ removes ragdolls and said model.
+There is no point in setting this to 1 if `p_corpse` is set to 0 since OpenSpades+ removes ragdolls and said model.

 ### r_vsync
 Default: 0